-Anxiety isn't depression.
-The two are separate conditions, and although there are similarities they cause different symptoms and require different types of treatments.
+Anxiety is not depression.
+The two are separate conditions, and although there are similarities, they cause different symptoms and require different types of treatment.

 While anxiety and depression are separate conditions, it is not uncommon for someone to experience both disorders simultaneously.
 One of the most concerning symptoms a person struggling with anxiety and depression may exhibit is suicidal ideation.
-Suicidal thoughts show that your anxiety needs an immediate treatment, and if you feel that you have these thoughts, contact someone immediately.
+Suicidal thoughts show that your anxiety and depression require immediate treatment, and if you feel that you have these thoughts, contact someone immediately!

 The problem is that these conditions don't always seem treatable when you're struggling with them, and that's due to a variety of different reasons:

-- No One Size Fits All Approach - Easily one of the most common reasons is because many approaches don't work the first time.
+- No One Size Fits All Approach Easily one of the most common reasons is because many approaches don't work the first time.
 In fact, your symptoms may worsen before they get significantly better because getting at the root cause for these conditions is very hard to cope with.
-Even some of the most well-known treatments can both have setbacks or require different interventions to be tried before finding what works best for you.
+Even some of the most well-known treatments can have setbacks or require different interventions to be tried before finding what works best for you.
 Something as simple as which therapist you choose can make a big difference in terms of outcome.
 It's hard to feel as though your condition is treatable when the treatments you try aren't working, or aren’t working as quickly as you had hoped for.
 While that can be discouraging, those who do invest the time in treatment will find that there is hope and that they can get better.

-- All Treatments Take Time - Every treatment takes time, and every treatment is going to have setbacks.
-When you struggle with anxiety and depression every day, those setbacks are going to make you feel as though you can't keep going, or that treatment isn't going to work.
-Suicidal ideation is a clear sign that your anxiety and depression have reached very severe levels, and unfortunately that does mean that treatment will take a while.
+- All Treatments Take Time Every treatment takes time, and every treatment is going to have setbacks.
+When you struggle with anxiety and depression every day, those setbacks may make you feel as though you can't keep going, or that treatment isn't going to work.
+Suicidal ideation is a clear sign that your anxiety and depression have reached very severe levels, and unfortunately that does mean that treatment could take a while.

 Anxiety and Depression Lumped Together

-You may have noticed that we've been lumping anxiety and depression together in this case, even though we're generally talking about suicidal mindset as an anxiety symptom.
+You may have noticed that we've been lumping anxiety and depression together, even though we're generally talking about a suicidal mindset as an anxiety symptom.
 That's because:

-- If you're having suicidal thoughts, it means you're suffering from depression by default, even if you're mostly suffering from anxiety symptoms.
+- If you're having suicidal thoughts, it means you're suffering from depression, even if you're mostly suffering from anxiety symptoms.

-That's why even if anxiety is your primary struggle, your suicidal thoughts need to be considered a part of depression and treated as such.
-They also both share low serotonin as a common symptom/cause, which makes it relevant to both conditions.
-Only a psychologist can properly diagnose your conditions as well, and if you have these thoughts you should see a counselor or psychologist immediately.
+That's why, even if anxiety is your primary struggle, suicidal thoughts need to be considered a part of depression and treated as such.
+Only a trained mental health professional can properly diagnose your conditions, and if you have these suicidal thoughts you should see a counselor or psychologist immediately.
 There are also suicide helplines that you can call to speak with someone immediately.

 How to Stop a Suicidal Mindset